Information-Theoretic Foundations for Machine Learning: A Framework for Learning

 This point of view is not new in the realm of statistics, as many analyses in the frequentist framework study idealized learners such as the empirical risk minimizer or maximum likelihood estimator.
-As for the specific Bayesian posterior which we study, theoretical analyses exist in the frequentist setting through the work of \citet{clarkebarron1990} and the PAC-Bayesian framework \citep{NIPS2016_84d2004b}.
+As for the specific posterior predictive distribution which we study, theoretical analyses exist in the frequentist setting through the work of \citet{clarkebarron1990} and the PAC-Bayesian framework \citep{NIPS2016_84d2004b}.

 Despite the aforementioned ignorance with regards to computation, there is evidence that under certain problem settings, the theoretically optimal sample complexity rates are achieved via stochastic gradient methods.
-For uniformly strongly convex problems, stochastic gradient methods with Polyak averaging achieves the optimal sample complexity rates suggested by the Cramer-Rao lower bound \citep{gadat2017optimalnonasymptoticboundruppertpolyak}.
+For uniformly strongly convex problems, stochastic gradient methods with Polyak averaging achieve the optimal sample complexity rates suggested by the Cramer-Rao lower bound \citep{gadat2017optimalnonasymptoticboundruppertpolyak}.
 Beyond this setting, the empirical analysis of \citet{zhu2022stochastic} has explored the effectiveness of Adam optimizer for learning from data which is generated by a random single-hidden layer teacher network.
 When the width of the student network is optimized, Adam optimizer achieves the sample complexity rates prescribed by prior information-theoretic results \citep{NEURIPS2022_15cc8e4a} (also presented in Section \ref{sec:dnn}).
 Further exploring where the performance of stochastic gradient methods and theoretical limits may agree or diverge is an interesting direction for future research.

 In the following section, we overview requisite definitions and tools from information theory to establish the connection between learning and information theory.
 For readers who are new to information theory, we provide the following section for completeness.
-Even for readers who are familiar with information theory, there may be details or results is the following section which may be worth revisiting.
+Even for readers who are familiar with information theory, there may be details or results in the following section that are worth revisiting.